ijt/inline/README.md

 # Inline

-This is a Go program to inline all the resources in a HTML pages: images, styles and scripts.
+This is a Go program to inline all the images, styles and scripts in HTML pages.

 ```
 go get github.com/ijt/inline